dfreeman/ember-cli-deploy-git-ci/README.md

 This is an [ember-cli-deploy](http://ember-cli.github.io/ember-cli-deploy/) plugin for managing deployments to a git branch in a CI environment like [Travis](https://travis-ci.org/).

-It takes care of configuring a git user and a [deploy key](https://developer.github.com/v3/guides/managing-deploy-keys/#deploy-keys) to use when pushing your branch, but expects the actual publish to be managed by a plugin like [ember-cli-deploy-git](https://github.com/ef4/ember-cli-deploy-git)
+It takes care of configuring a git user and a [deploy key](https://developer.github.com/v3/guides/managing-deploy-keys/#deploy-keys) to use when pushing your branch, but expects the actual publish to be managed by a plugin like [ember-cli-deploy-git](https://github.com/ef4/ember-cli-deploy-git).

 **NEVER COMMIT YOUR DEPLOY KEY IN PLAINTEXT TO SOURCE CONTROL.** If you do, you should immediately revoke the key and generate a new one.

 ## Installation

 `ember install ember-cli-deploy ember-cli-deploy-build ember-cli-deploy-git ember-cli-deploy-git-ci`

+## Use Case

+Many authors use their addon's dummy app as a way to showcase what they've built and provide documentation.
+[Github Pages](https://pages.github.com/) provides an easy way to host this documentation by building the app and writing the output to a `gh-pages` branch, which is exactly what [ember-cli-deploy-git](https://github.com/ef4/ember-cli-deploy-git) enables.
+However, this requires the author to manually deploy the app any time changes are made.

+Because most CI providers use a read-only method to access code for testing, automating the process isn't as simple as adding `ember deploy` to the end of a build, since the build machine doesn't have permission to push new code to the `gh-pages` branch.
+Given the necessary configuration (minimally, a [deploy key](https://developer.github.com/v3/guides/managing-deploy-keys/#deploy-keys)), this plugin takes care of setting up credentials so that a CI build is able to deploy the built app when it completes.

 ## Configuration